Qin Rigang

-Qin Rigang (秦日綱, 1821 – 1856), né Qin Richang (秦日昌), was a Hakka military leader of the Taiping Rebellion, known during his military tenure as the King of Yen (燕王).
+Qin Rigang (秦日綱, 1821 – 1856), né Qin Richang (秦日昌), was a Hakka military leader of the Taiping Rebellion, known during his military tenure as the King of Yan (燕王).
 He served under Hong Xiuquan's Taiping Administration and led Taiping forces to many military victories.
 He was executed by Hong Xiuquan in 1856 because he had killed the family and followers of Shi Dakai during the Tianjing Incident.
 Chen Yucheng and Li Xiucheng were trained and taught by Qin.

 Early life

 Born in the Guiping district of Guangxi, Qin was a miner by trade, but had studied the military arts.
 He began following Hong Xiuquan in the early days of the God Worshipper movement and was counted among Hong's most trusted friends.

 Leadership in the Taiping Rebellion

 Qin was entrusted with key military assignments by Hong Xiuquan and eventually became a marquis of the Taiping Heavenly Kingdom and its fourth most senior military officer, behind only Yang Xiuqing, Wei Changhui, and Shi Dakai. in 1854, Hong Xiuquan elevated him to the status of king, but this honor was subsequently revoked by Yang Xiuqing.